Bfinch3/challenge-1-UTA/README.md

 * When viewed, the heading attributes fall in sequential order, (h1,h2,h3)
 * When viewed, the title elemment is a concise, descriptive ttitle.
 Horiseon Social Solutions Inc.
 * Verified ALT discriptions worked by using NVDA software.
+# License
+MIT License, Please refer to the LICENSE in the repo.